 Chicago Dramatists is working to take action against the inequality that has so firmly established itself in the theatre community with regards to race, gender, sexuality, and ability.
 We are working every day to improve our own theatre space by providing new opportunities to underrepresented voices while also developing courses to help educate our staff, patrons, and artists in the hopes of creating a wholly inclusive theatre community.
-To that end, all classes in this series will be offered for free.
+To that end, all classes in this series will be offered for free by application.
 Read below to see what courses we have available in the current term.

-7 Thursdays 6:00pm – 9:00pm
+Friday Sep 17 6:00pm – 9:00pm

 Sunday Sep 19 1:00pm – 4:00pm